NeuroWinter/neurowinter.github.io/_posts/2025-10-08-Heap-Corruption-in-Advantech-TP-3250-Printer-Driver.md

 category: Security
 title: "Heap Corruption in Advantech TP 3250 Printer Driver (DrvUI_x64_ADVANTECH.dll) via DocumentPropertiesW"
 heading: "Heap Corruption in Advantech TP 3250 Printer Driver (DrvUI_x64_ADVANTECH.dll) via DocumentPropertiesW"
-description: Mismatched input output buffers to DocumentPropertiesW trigger a bug in the Advantech TP 3250 usermode driver module, crashing with 0xc0000374 (heap corruption)
+description: CVE-2025-63701 - Mismatched input output buffers to DocumentPropertiesW trigger a bug in the Advantech TP 3250 usermode driver module, crashing with 0xc0000374 (heap corruption)
 ---

-> **Note:** This post is currently under review.
-Last updated: 2025-10-08

 ## TLDR:

+- **CVE ID**: CVE-2025-63701
 - There is a bug in the DrvUI_x64_ADVANTECH.dll when DocumentPropertiesW() is called with a valid dmDriverExtra but an undersized output buffer.
 - I was only able to cause a crash, but I think you could move it to a code execution, but that would only be in the user space and not kernel.
 - Minimal crash PoC can be found in the appendix.
 - Affected dll: DrvUI_x64_ADVANTECH.dll (v0.3.9200.20789).
 - Driver can be found here: [Advantech URP-PT802/PT803 Driver Download](https://www.advantech.com/emt/support/details/driver?id=1-2LFJBRQ) this uses the same TP 3250 driver under the hood.

 ## Background: